Mommsenstr. 55

 The home of Alfred and Nelly Cornelia Schwalbe was a Jewish boarding house with rooms on the third and fourth floors.
 The Schwalbes opened their boarding house before 1939.
 When they were informed of their imminent deportation in March 1943, they went underground.
 They died on October 8 and 9, 1943, in the Jewish hospital, following suicide attempts.
 It is unclear how many rooms the Schwalbe's boarding house encompassed.
 At least 20 Jewish people lived here between 1939 and 1943.
 Only the names of most residents, such as Helene Marie Bromberg, were documented.
 More is known about the Gudemann family.
 Their story is outlined below.

-Gudeman
+The Gudeman family

 Husband-and-wife Alfred and Julie Gudeman, née Oelsner, lived on the fourth floor in one room of the Schwalbe boarding house with their daughter Margarete Gudeman.
 They moved to Berlin from Munich, where Dr. Alfred Gudeman had been a professor of philology at the Bavarian Academy of Sciences, in 1936.
 He had renounced his US citizenship some time before 1902.
 In Berlin, they moved home a few times before taking a room in the Schwalbe boarding house.
 Alfred and Julie Gudeman were deported on September 1, 1942, to the Theresienstadt ghetto, where they were both murdered shortly after arriving.
 Their adult daughter Margarete Gudeman was deported on January 12, 1943, to Auschwitz, where she was murdered in February 1943.